pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 When using this form you must reference the `.tar.gz` download and cannot use the `.zip` file.
 The base name of the tarball file is the branch or commit name.
 You must specify the `path` query string parameter where the argument is the name of the project and branch or commit.
-The path needs to<!-- |must| is preferred. --> be supplied as the contents of the repository is not returned at the root of the archive.
+The path must be supplied as the contents of the repository is not returned at the root of the archive.

 If using GitLab, it also provides a means of download a package as a tarball.